Chapter 19.95

 1. The intent of this chapter is to provide appropriately for transportation facilities to serve current and future public needs, while protecting the integrity of the public right-of-way.

-2. The Community and Economic Development Director is authorized to administer, coordinate, and enforce this chapter, except as otherwise provided herein.
+2. The City Engineer and/or Community and Economic Development Director are authorized to administer, coordinate, and enforce this chapter, except as otherwise provided herein.

-B. Any violations of the chapter shall be unlawful.
+B. Any violations of this chapter shall be unlawful.

 C. Applicability.
 The standards in this chapter shall be used for all public and private street improvements within the City of Mountlake Terrace, except as provided in this chapter.

-2. Exemptions to this chapter may be authorized by the Engineering Services Director for City-initiated street, sidewalk, and utility projects that meet the criteria of MTMC 19.95.030(E)(3).
+2. Exemptions to this chapter may be authorized by the City Engineer for City-initiated street, sidewalk, and utility projects that meet the criteria of MTMC 19.95.030(E)(3).

 D. Permits.